hychn/hychn.github.io/md/ranalysis.md

 ## 3.1.4 Uniqueness of Limit

+>!
+I started off with a diagram and realized, hey maybe the distance between the 2 different limits,(A,B), will show that the sequence will have to exist in 2 impossible places
+>!
+It came more down to if the sequence is within 1 limit V_e(A), it cannot be in the other V_e(B)

 * Let $m$ be the point where $|A-s_m| < e$ and $|B-s_m| < e$ for $e = \dfrac{|B-A|}{2}$
 * $ |B-A| = |B-s_m+s_m-A| \leq |B-s_m| + |A-s_m| < \dfrac{|B-A|}{2} + \dfrac{|B-A|}{2} = |B-A| $